Instant Pot Sloppy Joes are so easy and so much better than the stuff you buy in a can! Make it in your IP or stovetop!

 - Use any bell pepper you like, green, red, yellow or orange.

 - Toast your buns.
 The bun will become too soggy too quickly if it’s not toasted.

 If you have any questions or comments, please ask in comment section below.
 We’d love to hear from you!

 - 3-4 baby bell peppers, any color, diced optional

 - ½ cup water eliminate for slow cooker

 - 4 heaping tablespoons dry mustard

-- 2-3 tbsp sugar or honey, to taste
+- 2-3 tablespoon sugar or honey, to taste

 - 8 sandwich buns

-Place beef in hot, heavy bottom pan with onions and celery.
+- Place beef in hot, heavy bottom pan.
+Brown beef in two batches.
 Breaking up beef as it browns.
+Set aside.